PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-12 06:57:39
+Last updated: 2024-04-12 06:58:22
-Random Quote: Dreams change.
-Other things become important. -
+Random Quote: Look, I found a rock that looks like a penis with one ball.
+It's my Lance Armstrong rock. - Piper Chapman